yomei-o/mbedtlspp/README.md

 # mbedtlspp

-The mbedtlspp is a header only c++ SSL bibrary based on mbedtls and work with cpp-httplib.
+The mbedtlspp is a header only c++ SSL library based on mbedtls and work with cpp-httplib.

 ## build